att131/gemspeak/README.md

 ```

 # Versions
+## 1.1.3
+- Updated the data to reflect changes to the Gemini API rate limits
 ## 1.1.2
 - Added `perform_thinking` parameter mode for `TextGenSettings` ability to be set as `"AUTO"`
 - Fixed small documentation errors.
 ## 1.1.1
 - Bug fix: `GemSpeakClient` was not importable via `gemspeak.GemSpeakClient` as documentation states.
 ## 1.1.0